 Best Colleges & Universities Idaho 2023

-Even with its top-notch educational institutions, Idaho’s tuition and cost-of-living averages at Idaho’s best colleges are still some of the lowest in the nation.
+The tuition and cost-of-living averages at Idaho’s best colleges are still some of the lowest in the nation.
 Additionally, the Western Interstate Commission for Higher Education offers a program called the Western Undergraduate Exchange (WUE), helping non-resident students graduate with little-to-no debt.
 This non-resident tuition discount applies to students in 16 western states, including Idaho.